nicklockwood/FXParser/README.md

     @end

-Q. I need to return additional information in my result, such as the range of the originally matched string, or some additional contextual metadata.
+Q. I need to return additional information in my result, such as some additional contextual metadata.
 How can I add additional data to the FXParserResult?

-A. The only real option is to subclass FXParserResult and add a new constructor that takes additional values (or make the setters for your new values public).
-However, if you are using a custom FXParserResult subclass you won't be able to use any of the built-in FXParser constructors, combinators or value transforms except for the `parserWithBlock:description:` designated constructor, as these will all return standard FXParserResult instances instead of your subclass.

-You may be able to subclass FXParser and override all the methods that use FXParserResults to make them return your subclass instead, but this is not a very future-proof solution if additional constructors or combinators are added in future.

-A better approach is probably to post-process the FXParserResult returned by your parser.
+A. The best approach is to post-process the FXParserResult returned by your parser using the `withTransformer:` or `parserWithBlock:` methods to replace the FXParserResult.value with a new object containing additional data.
 For example, by iterating over a result and all of its children and comparing their `remaining` values to the original input range.
-Given the range of the original input string it should then be possible to create any additional data about the input that you require.
+Given the range of the original input string, it should then be possible to create any additional data about the input that you require.
 If you have a usage scenario that this doesn't cover, file a feature request on the FXParser github page.

 Q. I need to implement an operator precedence system so that I can parse arithmetic logic.